-The Essie Pearl Richarz Building, constructed in 1971, is a memorial to Mrs. Joe Richarz of Uvalde, whose estate provided partial financing for its construction.
-It houses the journalism department, public information office, faculty offices, and the Middle Rio Grande Regional Law Enforcement Academy.
+The Essie Pearl Richarz Building was constructed in 1971 as a memorial to Mrs. Joe Richarz of Uvalde, whose estate provided partial financing for its construction.
+It houses the Southwest Texas Junior College Law Enforcement Academy, the office of Institutional Effectiveness, and faculty offices.
 The building was completely renovated in 1989.